On "Pax Americana", a speech delivered at Western University, 2 March 2026

 -how they could buy Canadian,

-There was much talk about how to get strawberries in the winter months since so much of our luxury produce is grown in California.
+-where would we get strawberries from in the winter months since so much of our luxury produce is grown in California?

 The whole thing made me wild with rage, not only because I had recently given birth and postpartum hormones are no joke, but because the whole thing felt so much more monumental to me than buying strawberries.